telerik/ajax-docs/controls/editor/mobile-support/phone-layout/toolbar-configuration.md

 # Phone Layout Toolbar Configuration

-This article explains some basic configuration options, that will enable you to rearrange the tools and tabs shown in **RadEditor**'s **ToolZone**:
+This article explains some basic configuration options that will enable you to rearrange the tools and tabs shown in **RadEditor**'s **ToolZone**:

 * [Configuring Header Tools](#configuring-header-tools)